openstack/neutron-specs/specs/yoga/off-path-smartnic-dpu-port-binding-with-ovn.rst

 changes necessary to extend the existing hardware offload code to cope with the hostname mismatch and related design challenges while reusing the rest of the code.
-To do that, PCI(e) add-in card tracking is introduced for boards with unique serial numbers so that it can be used to determine the correct hostname of a SmartNIC DPU which is responsible for a particular VF.
+To do that, PCI(e) add-in card tracking is introduced for cards with unique serial numbers so that it can be used to determine the correct hostname of a SmartNIC DPU which is responsible for a particular VF.
 Additionally, more information is suggested to be passed in the "binding:profile" during a port update to facilitate